HOLYLABS972/Facepet/USER_ROLE_ASSIGNMENT.md

 # User Role Assignment Implementation

 ## Overview
-Added automatic role assignment functionality to the user registration system.
-Users are now assigned roles based on their email address during registration.
+User registration system with manual role assignment.
+All users are assigned the default 'user' role during registration.
+Admin roles must be assigned manually through the admin panel.

 ## Role Types
 - **`user`** - Default role for all new users